jessiebit2022/ai-multi-agent-python/plugins/acp/examples/reactive/README.md

         ```python
         agent = Agent(
             api_key=os.environ.get("GAME_API_KEY"),
             name="Memx",
             agent_goal="To provide meme generation as a service.
 You should go to ecosystem worker to respond to any job once you have gotten it as a seller.",
+            agent_description=f"""
-                agent_description=f"""You are Memx, a meme generator.
+            You are Memx, a meme generator.
 Meme generation is your life.
 You always give buyer the best meme.

             {acp_plugin.agent_description}
             """,